ferdinandbracho/bp_fastAPI-sqlalchemy-alembic-docker/README.md

-# FastAPI Micro-Service Boiler-Plate
+# UV-Powered FastAPI Micro-Service Boilerplate

-This repository offers boilerplate code for initiating a [Dockerized](https://www.docker.com/)  [FastAPI](https://fastapi.tiangolo.com/)-[PostgreSQL](https://www.postgresql.org/?&)-[SQLAlchemy](https://www.sqlalchemy.org/)-[Alembic](https://alembic.sqlalchemy.org/en/latest/) project.
+This repository offers boilerplate code for initiating a UV-managed, [Dockerized](https://www.docker.com/)  [FastAPI](https://fastapi.tiangolo.com/)-[PostgreSQL](https://www.postgresql.org/?&)-[SQLAlchemy](https://www.sqlalchemy.org/)-[Alembic](https://alembic.sqlalchemy.org/en/latest/) project.
 It includes a [pre-commit](https://pre-commit.com/) framework configured with [mypy](https://mypy.readthedocs.io/en/stable/index.html) and [ruff](https://beta.ruff.rs/docs/) to ensure consistent code formatting and strict typing.
-Whether you're building microservices or a larger application, this template streamlines your project setup, allowing you to focus on developing your FastAPI-based microservices with confidence
+Whether you're building microservices or a larger application, this template streamlines your project setup, allowing you to focus on developing your FastAPI-based microservices with confidence using `uv` for package management.

 Use this template as a starting point to quickly set up a robust and scalable FastAPI project with PostgreSQL, taking advantage of powerful features like automatic API documentation generation, asynchronous capabilities, and containerization for easy deployment.